canonical/microcloud/doc/how-to/snaps.rst

 .. tip::
    In general, you should use the default channels for all snaps required to run MicroCloud.

+   See :ref:`howto-support` for a list of supported channels that are orchestrated to work together.

 When installing a snap, specify the channel as follows::

   sudo snap install <snap_name> --channel=<channel>